2026-27 FAFSA Student Aid Index (SAI) Calculator

 Untaxed alimonyNoYes, self-reported

-Additional business income offset by non-allowed deductionsNoYes, as found on applicable business tax return
+Additional business income offset by certain IRS deductionsNoYes, as found on applicable business tax return

-Additional rental income offset by non-allowed deductionsNoYes, as found on Schedule E or applicable return where the property is listed
+Additional rental income offset by certain IRS deductionsNoYes, as found on Schedule E or applicable return where the property is listed

 How FAFSA versus CSS Profile count parent assets